Notice to Contractors Regarding New Requirements for Home Improvement Contracts - Home Improvement Commission

 Salesperson's Name and License Number

 If a salesperson solicited or sold the home improvement contract, then each salesperson's name and license number must appear on the contract.
-Each salesperson and the contractor shall sign the contract.
+Either the salesperson or the contractor shall sign the contract.

 A home improvement contract must contain the approximate dates when the performance of the home improvement will begin and when it will be substantially completed.